Welcome to my studio

 When I started renovating my beachside home in White Rock, B.C. a few years ago, I discovered that the house actually dated back to the 1920's but had had many additions over the years.
 The original 1920's section is where I now have my art studio.
 It has great light coming from the vaulted ceiling with south-facing windows overlooking the ocean.
 I love that I can hear the sound of children playing on the beach echoing up the hill while I paint.
 I planted a garden overflowing with fruit trees and flowers outside the other windows.
 The door to my studio is hung with a set of vintage beaded curtains from the flapper era and, like the rest of my house, I have built vintage elements into the decor.
 I find it easy to be inspired by the smallest things...
 It's not a fancy place, and there is still plenty to finish to make it a perfect workspace, but I feel lucky every day to be here.
 And when I need a break, the beach is only a block away!!

-Most of my painting is done using Alcohol Inks.
-Most people use these to drip and blend, but I use a brush, and paint traditionally with the ink.
-I love the way they blend, and the way I can combine organic shapes created by the alcohol with my own creative vision.
-I start with a pencil drawing and then after I'm finished painting, I scan the image at a high resolution and add some details by hand, painting with a digital 'stylus' paintbrush on my iPad.
-These paintings are offered for sale as prints on paper and canvas, and also reproduced as greeting cards and a variety of gift products.
+I paint in a wide variety of mediums including watercolour, alcohol inks, mixed media and acrylics..
+I usually start with a pencil drawing and then after I'm finished painting, I scan the image at a high resolution and sometimes add some details by hand, painting with a digital 'stylus' paintbrush on my iPad.
+These artworks are offered for sale as prints on paper and canvas, and also reproduced as greeting cards and a variety of gift products.

 As they say, we all have several careers in life, and I am no exception.
 Life moves fast and I am always up for a new challenge.